 Vercel AI Chatbot integrates with: Slack, Discord, Microsoft Teams, Zapier, Salesforce, Shopify, WordPress, Google Calendar, Trello, Mailchimp.

-Based on user reviews and social mentions, the most common pain points are: cost tracking, spending too much, token cost, API costs.
+Based on user reviews and social mentions, the most common pain points are: token usage, cost tracking, spending too much, token cost.